 - If the attacking unit leader’s base is touching that piece of terrain but the unit leader can still see the enemy mini, ignore it.

 - If the defending mini has a clear peg (like Speeder Bikes and Airspeeders) supporting the mini itself, the peg and base do not count as part of the mini.

-- Draw an imaginary line from the center of the attacking unit leader’s base to the center of the defending mini’s base.
+- Draw an imaginary line from the center of the attacking unit leader’s base to the center of the defending mini’s base (Update 11/20/18: The new Rules Reference specifies that this line is drawn as if from a top-down view.)
 Does that line go through the terrain, ground vehicle, or emplacement trooper?
 If yes, the unit is obscured!

 - Repeat for all minis in the unit.

 Once you’ve finished those three bullets for all minis in a unit, move on to Step 2!

 Count up the number of obscured minis in the unit.
 Is it at least half of the unit or more?

 If yes, the unit gets cover!
 If not, the unit does not get cover.

 Here are the three cases of determining how much cover is now granted to the defending unit:

 - Cover provided by ground vehicles and emplacement troopers is LIGHT COVER